astronomer/airflow-quickstart/README.md

 - The Airflow metastore
 - The Airflow triggerer

-Additionally, when using codespaces, the command to run the Streamlit app is automatically run upon starting the environment.
+Additionally, when using Codespaces, the command to run the Streamlit app is automatically run upon starting the environment.

 ## Data sources